bgd-labs/aave-proposals-v3/src/20240421_Multi_AprilFinanceUpdate/AprilFinanceUpdate.md

 - Extending the DAO's GHO runway to cover upcoming expenses
 - Returning RealT's supplied WXDAI to RealT
 - Migrating AGD's allowance to GHO
+- Reimburse BGD Labs for the costs paid towards external security reviews
+- Send LINK and MATIC to refill Aave Robot and Aave Delivery Infrastructure

 ## Motivation